 Lisa (Diz) Glithero Ph.D.
 (Canadian Ocean Literacy Coalition)

 David Zandvliet Ph.D.
 (Institute for Environmental Learning, Faculty of Education, Simon

 Following the first ever United Nations Ocean Conference (2017, New York), UNESCO recognized the value of engaging citizens on a personal level, towards the development of a “civic relationship with the ocean” (ref Toolkit, p.
 61).
 In Canada and abroad, there is a growing interest in ocean literacy or the extent to which we understand our impact on the ocean and the ocean’s impact on us.
 This has been further signaled by the inclusion of ocean literacy as a strategic objective in the upcoming United Nations Decade of Ocean Science for Sustainable Development (2021-2030).
-Despite the importance of ocean science, policy, governance, management and conservation in the coming decade, the role of educators and other stakeholders (at all levels of the education system) will be essential in ensuring Canadians understand, value, and act with ocean health and conservation in mind.
+Despite the importance of ocean science, policy, governance, management, conservation, and industry in the coming decade, the role of educators and other stakeholders (at all levels of the education system) will be essential in ensuring Canadians understand, value, and act with ocean health in mind.